All Episodes

 Bring us into whoever these people, other SEALs, apparently six or seven of them that didn't get along with your brother.

-What what is the story behind that?
+What is the story behind that?

-My sister-in-law, my brother and me, and uh and a bunch of others have been what I say is cursed with the truth.
+So the story behind this, and this is where the frustrating part comes in as a family, my sister-in-law, my brother, and me and a bunch of others have been what I say is cursed with the truth.

 I've known about this whole thing before the investigation even started.